cybergeek1943/t4json/docs/README.md

 Or just download the code from [GitHub](https://github.com/cybergeek1943/t4json) and use as a local module within your project… which may be more useful if you want to make changes to it.

+Try to keep this package up to date... this project is under active development and with every update there can be much more improvement on the previous version.

 &emsp;

 ### Notes